 Our investigators are ably assisted by a research staff that includes Diane Jones, Barbara Burgess, Garyfallia Pagonis, Jen O’Malley, Meng Yu Zhu, and Eileen Nims.
 These individuals have acquired special knowledge, skill, and several decades of experience in the preparation and study of temporal bones.
 As a result, they make invaluable contributions to the success and productivity of our research effort.

 Our temporal bone collection has been the basis of more than 400 original articles, book chapters, reviews, editorials, and books devoted to anatomy, pathology, and surgery of the ear.
 Included in the books are classic texts such as Pathology of the Ear (Schuknecht, 1974, 1993; Merchant and Nadol, 2010), Surgery of the Ear and Temporal Bone (Nadol and Schuknecht, 1993; Nadol and McKenna, 2005), and Anatomy of the Temporal Bone with Surgical Implications (Gulya an Schuknecht, 1996, 1995; Gulya 2007).

-At present, the temporal bone collection at the MEEI contains over 2,000 temporal bones, most of which were acquired from individuals with well-documented otologic disease.
-A temporal bone register contains a detailed description of each specimen including the medical and otologic history, any available auditory and vestibular test data, a description of the histopathologic findings, appropriate photomicrographs depicting the significant pathologic conditions, a summary emphasizing clinical significance, and the otopathologic diagnoses.
-The temporal bone data are catalogued using a computerized database that greatly facilitates the retrieval of historical and pathologic information.
+At present, the temporal bone collection at Mass.
+Eye and Ear contains more than 2,000 temporal bones, most of which were acquired from individuals with well-documented otologic disease.
+Our temporal bone registry contains a detailed description of each specimen, including the associated medical and otologic history, any available auditory and vestibular test data, a description of the histopathologic findings, appropriate photomicrographs depicting the significant pathologic conditions, a summary emphasizing clinical significance, and the otopathologic diagnoses.
+All temporal bone data are catalogued using a computerized database that greatly facilitates the retrieval of historical and pathologic information.